This article has been updated with current models for May 2022. The Shando and the Pro Knit have been removed.

 To give credit where it’s due, New Balance offers multiple widths on their entry-level products – a benefit that most brands do not offer.

 Our top 10 affordable picks are grouped into two categories – road and trail.

 Feel free to read our main New Balance guide to explore other models that may be of interest.

 Road running shoes

 1) New Balance Fresh Foam Arishi V3

-This is a no-frills neutral New Balance running shoe with a basic Fresh Foam midsole and a breathable engineered mesh upper.
-It even has a regular heel fit – just in case you don’t like the molded heel of the newer Fresh Foam models.
+This is a no-frills, neutral running shoe with a basic Fresh Foam midsole and breathable engineered mesh upper.
+It even has a regular heel collar – just in case you don’t like the accordian-esque heel of the newer Fresh Foam models.

 The single-density midsole offers a smooth and moderately cushioned ride for most runs, daily sessions included.
 At the same time, you won’t find the softness of the more expensive Fresh Foam products; the Arishi has a firm-ish cushioning that is vaguely reminiscent of the original 980.

 Not much has changed on the Arishi V3 compared to the previous model.
 The V3 gets a new outsole with small windows under the forefoot for softer and smoother forefoot transitions.
 Like the V2, the 9-ounce Arishi is respectably lightweight.

 Of all the budget New Balance running shoes, the 680 is the only model that has consistently shown up every year.
 The V7 suffix means that this is the 7th edition of the 680 – a toned-down version of the well-known 880.